Brown Dog affair: Coleridge's speech

 According to Mason, Coleridge decided there was no point in relying on a prosecution under the act, which he regarded as deliberately obstructive.
 Instead he gave an angry speech about the dog on 1 May 1903 to the annual meeting of the National Anti-Vivisection Society at St James's Hall in Piccadilly, attended by 2,000–3,000 people.
 Mason writes that support and apologies for absence were sent by Jerome K. Jerome, Thomas Hardy and Rudyard Kipling.
 Coleridge accused the scientists of torture: "If this is not torture, let Mr. Bayliss and his friends ... tell us in Heaven's name what torture is."

 Details of the speech were published the next day by the radical Daily News (founded in 1846 by Charles Dickens), and questions were raised in the House of Commons, particularly by Sir Frederick Banbury, a Conservative MP and sponsor of a bill aimed at ending vivisection demonstrations.
 Banbury asked the Home Secretary to state "under what certificate the operation on a brown dog was performed at University College Hospital on Feb.
 2 last; and, whether, seeing that a second operation was performed upon this animal before the wounds caused by the first operation had healed, he proposes to take any action in the matter."

-Bayliss demanded a public apology from Coleridge, and when by 12 May it had failed to materialize he issued a writ for libel.
+Bayliss demanded a public apology from Coleridge, and, when it had failed to materialise by 12 May, he issued a writ for libel.
 Ernest Starling decided not to sue; The Lancet, no friend of Coleridge, wrote that "it may be contended that Dr. Starling and Mr. Bayliss committed a technical infringement of the Act under which they performed their experiments."
 Coleridge tried to persuade the women not to publish their diary before the trial began, but they went ahead anyway, and it was published by Ernest Bell of Covent Garden in July 1903.